How to watch Euro 2022 final on the BBC

 BBC Radio 5 Live will have full match commentary from Wembley.

-Emma Saunders and Juliette Ferrington will be joined by commentator Vicki Sparks and ex-England internationals Izzy Christiansen, Stephen Warnock and Karen Bardsley.
+Emma Saunders and Juliette Ferrington will be joined by commentator Vicki Sparks, Everton and England midfielder Izzy Christiansen, and ex-England internationals Stephen Warnock and Karen Bardsley.

 The BBC Sport website will provide build-up to the final throughout Sunday, followed by live text commentary, goal clips, highlights, a report and reaction.